gvwilson/thirdbit/src/fiction/iffy/index.md

 An' you'll be fine.
 You been waitin' for somethin' like this your whole life an' now it's here."
 She sniffed.
-"'Sides, someone's gotta keen an eye on the *Guinevere*.
+"'Sides, someone's gotta keen an eye on the *Ginny*.
 No tellin' what these savages might do to her."

 Iffy settled back into her bed.